CLASSIFICATION NO. 308

 Under direction, to inspect, maintain and repair storm drainage lines, catch basins and related structures; to assist in the planning, design and construction of the surface water management system; and to do other work as required.

-The Department of Utilities manages and operates the County's utility service districts including sewerage facilities, collection systems, pumping stations and treatment plants and storm and surface water management.
+The Water Environment Services (WES) Department manages and operates the County's utility service districts including sewerage facilities, collection systems, pumping stations and treatment plants and storm and surface water management.

 The Surface Water Technician provides technical engineering and maintenance support in the development, implementation and maintenance of a water quality based system of surface water drainage and sanitary sewer collection.
 Positions provide field and administrative assistance to ensure compliance with federally mandated programs and environmental regulations regarding surface water management.